 How does the carnivore diet work?

-It’s a surprising strategy “that delivers a perfect mix of nutrients to shut down hunger and activate faster fat burning in every single cell,” insists Paul Saladino, MD, author of The Carnivore Code.
+It’s a surprising strategy “that delivers a perfect mix of nutrients to shut down hunger and activate faster fat burning in every single cell,” insists Paul Saladino, MD, author of The Carnivore Code (Buy from Amazon, $11.29).
 “I’d estimate it works about 40 percent more quickly than a traditional keto diet — and it blows other diets out of the water.”
-He adds that carnivore dieters flood their system with healing amino acids, so conditions like eczema, diabetes, joint pain, thyroid disease, and autoimmune issues often completely disappear.
+He adds that carnivore dieters flood their system with healing amino acids, so conditions like eczema, diabetes, joint pain, thyroid disease, and autoimmune issues often improve significantly.
 “You can end up slimmer and healthier than you were decades ago.”
-Both perimenopausal and postmenopausal women report consistently shedding one to two pounds a day!

 How does it restore metabolism?

 A carnivore diet works in part like a keto diet.
 As you prioritize animal foods over plant foods, you can’t produce enough blood sugar for fuel, explains Dr. Saladino.
 Your body starts running on ketones, a type of fuel made entirely from fat.
-Studies show this accelerates weight loss by over 1,000 percent.
 “Keto is great.
 But carnivore takes it to a whole new level,” Dr. Saladino says.
 Credit goes in part to large amounts of stearic acid that carnivore dieters get from sources like salmon and marbled beef.

 “Studies show that when we don’t get enough stearic acid, our body turns off fat burning,” he notes.
 And when we get loads of it after going carnivore?
 It reactivates little “engines” in our cells that have gone dormant “causing fat burning to spike,” he says.
 Other nutrients in animal foods — including coenzyme Q10, riboflavin, zinc and vitamins B6, B12, and K — have also been proven to enhance the body’s calorie-incinerating abilities.
 And getting plenty of protein stimulates the formation of metabolism-boosting muscle.
 Altogether, the effect is so powerful, a carnivore diet can bring a “dead” metabolism back to life!